gblazq/qosf-fall-2020-st/task3/README.md

 ### Implementation

 I have implemented a CLI program that takes a Quil[1] program as an input and compiles the circuit to the restricted set of gates.
-The compiler actually implements a small subset of the Quil instructions, namely the previously mentioned gates (I, H, X, Y, Z, RX, RY, RZ, CNOT, CZ), which may be parameterized.
+The compiler actually implements a small subset of the Quil instructions, namely the previously mentioned gates (I, H, X, Y, Z, RX, RY, RZ, CNOT, CZ).

 Doing the basic version of the task is quite easy, as we only have to store the equivalences of each gate in terms of RX, RZ and CZ.
 However, if we aim to be able to do any kind of optimization, we need to use a data structure that allows us to traverse the circuit and find suitable translations or optimizations.
 For this reason, my compiler uses a direct acyclic graph (DAG) to represent the quantum circuit.
-The [circuit.py](task3/circuit.py) file contains the `Circuit` class, which can parse a Quil program into a DAG, compile the circuit by applying suitable translations and return the output as another Quil program.
+DAGs are common data structures for compilers, as they allow to store the action flow in an efficient way.
+The [circuit.py](task3/circuit.py) file contains the `Circuit` class, which can parse a Quil program into a DAG, compile the circuit by applying suitable translations and optimizations and print the output as another Quil program.

 To store a circuit as a DAG, I use two types of nodes, which can be found at [nodes.py](task3/nodes.py).
 The `Node` class implements the basic structure of a node.
 Any node with input and output edges must represent a gate.
 Gate nodes are instances of the `Gate` class, which stores attributes such as the gate type, any parameters, and the qubits the gate is applied to.
 To easily traverse the DAG, it also includes in and out qubits, which are instances of the `Qubit` class.
-Edges in the graph also store the qubit wire they represent as an attribute.

 The basic translators (which may introduce global phases) can be found at [translators.py](task3/translators.py).
 They are functions that take nodes as input and return a translation to the restricted set of gates if the gate is of a certain type.